Returning Home: Memories, Reflection, and Small-Town Connections

 After receiving some concerning health news, Cass (Cass Cumerford) suddenly decides to visit his childhood home in Bundaberg, Australia, which is filled with many memories.
 Since Cass is alone, he rents a cheap room to stay in.
 While in town, he begins interacting with the locals and converses on various topics, such as Cass’s past and upbringing, the good and the bad times, and moments of deep reflection.

 Flathead is best described as a slow-paced drama film co-written and directed by Jaydon Martin.
-This is Jaydon’s first feature film, and he has previously worked in both camera and electrical departments, including on the film General Hercules in 2022.
-While Flathead has a story and plot outline, but it also feels like a personal film, almost like a documentary.
+This is Jaydon’s first feature film, and he has previously worked in both the camera and electrical departments, including on the film General Hercules in 2022.
+While Flathead has a story and plot outline, it also feels like a personal film, almost like a documentary.
 Some moments and clips showcase stunning scenery, locations, and character interactions.

 The score (by Lachlan Harris) is a powerful combination of touching, uplifting, and heartfelt music that perfectly complements the story.
 The decision to portray the entire movie in black and white was a creative choice that I found fitting and visually pleasing for Cass’s world.
 Using colour only for videos or images from mobile phones or cameras is an excellent concept.
 The performances in the film felt genuine, and there were many great dramatic moments on screen, not only for Cass but also for the side characters he encounters along the way.
 The filming style was also praiseworthy, with top-notch quality and plenty of shots, angles, and visual style that I admired and enjoyed.